DessimozLab/edgehog/README.md

 After running the script, the output folder should contain an updated version of the extant adjacency files with an added column: age_MiY.
 This column contains a floating number, corresponding to the predicted age of the adjacency in million years.
 It is reported for all the extant adjacencies in the file.

-If you are using TimeTree data in the context of EdgeHOG, please comply with the How to cite section in the TimeTree webiste (http://www.timetree.org/faqs)
+If you are using TimeTree data in the context of EdgeHOG, please comply with the How to cite section in the TimeTree website (http://www.timetree.org/faqs)